|Approved by||Council, 11 November 2008|

 (c) With respect to restricted recorded lectures provided by the University, students:

-i. are entitled to access and download restricted recorded lectures that relate to papers for which they are formally enrolled
+i. are entitled to access restricted recorded lectures that relate to papers for which they are formally enrolled, subject to any restrictions put in place by lecturers

-ii. may not access or download restricted recorded lectures for papers in which they are not enrolled, and
+ii. may not access restricted recorded lectures for papers in which they are not enrolled, and

-iii. may not distribute or otherwise circulate to a third party any restricted recorded lectures they access and/or download from the University.
+iii. may not distribute or otherwise circulate to a third party any restricted recorded lectures they are permitted to access.

 (d) Students may only make personal recordings of lectures with the permission of the lecturer, and may only use such recordings for the purposes of private study or research.